 Qualifying Criteria for ECE Programs:

-- Must live in Multnomah county and serve families residing in Portland.
+- Must be in Multnomah county and serve families residing in Portland.

 - Have current license from the State of Oregon Office of Child Care (OCC)